Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric

-Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric 2007 SGCA 36 is a leading case in the Singapore law of contract and tort.
+Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric [2007] 3 SLR(R) 782 is a leading case in the Singapore law of contract and tort.
 It clarified the law of causation in tort, outlined the test for causation in contract as being the same as the but-for test in tort, and considered when the doctrine of res ipsa loquitur may apply.

 Facts

 Sunny Metal & Engineering Pte Ltd is a company that intended to build a new factory in 1994.
 It engaged a contractor to do so, with Eric Ng as a project architect.
 A design-and-build contract was entered into by Sunny Metal and the contractor, which detailed one of Ng's responsibilities as an architect as "assist[ing] the Superintending Officer in the supervision of the Works" (cl 12A).
 Additionally, cll 17A and s 17B of the contract respectively stipulated that "[t]he Contractor shall programme and complete the Works... in such a manner that the Contractor's Architect can apply and obtain for the Employer a Temporary Occupation Permit" and "[t]he Contractor shall effect and complete any amendment required by the relevant authorities and... ensure that the Architect apply and obtain the Certificate of Statutory Completion..."

 An indemnity deed was also signed between Sunny Metal and Ng, with cl 1 stipulating that Ng had to "exercise reasonable skill, care and diligence in the performance of their duties to the Contractor and/or the Employer".
 Prior to and during construction, Ng also adopted a number of responsibilities, including the chairmanship of meetings, monitoring of project work, and liaison with the contractor regarding a conflict of interest issue.
 Eventually, due to delays, SME terminated the contract and sued Ng for breach of contract and negligence.
 The contractor was liquidated in 2000.
 SME contended that Ng owed multiple duties in addition to his work as an architect, specifically: